-The major events of St. Pete Pride take place on Saturday.
-The action begins on Saturday morning with the St. Pete Pride Promenade from 9 am until 10:30 am.
-This colorful parade runs through the city's hip Grand Central District, starting at Georgie's Alibi gay bar and running along Central Avenue through historic Kenwood between 21st and 28th streets.
+The major events of St. Pete Pride take place on Saturday, June 29.
+The action begins on Saturday morning with the St. Pete Pride Promenade, stepping off at 10 am.
+This colorful Gay Pride parade runs through the city's hip Grand Central District, starting at Georgie's Alibi gay bar and running along Central Avenue through historic Kenwood between 21st and 29th streets.

-Following the parade, the St. Pete Pride Street Festival takes place from 10 am until 3 pm.
-The festival, with nearly 300 vendors, food providers, and GLBT organizations, runs along Central Avenue between 21st and 28th streets.
-Performers this year at St. Pete Gay Pride include pop star Deborah Cox, comedian Christine O'Leary, and many others.
+Following the parade, the St. Pete Pride Street Festival takes place from 9 am until 4 pm.
+The festival, with nearly 300 vendors, food providers, and GLBT organizations, runs along Central Avenue between 21st and 29th streets.
+There's always a full slate of top-notch performers at the festival.

 Additionally, numerous gay bars as well as gay-popular restaurants, hotels, and shops have special events and parties throughout Pride Week - here's my list of the best gay-friendly accommodations in the St. Pete and Clearwater region, if you need some lodging ideas, and here's a guide to finding St. Pete's popular gay beach, which will also draw big crowds this weekend.
 Check local gay papers, such as Watermark for details.
 Also take a look at the excellent GLBT site produced by the city's official tourism organization, the St. Petersburg & Clearwater CVB.